Bloomingfoods Brand/Product Boycott Policy

 After our Leadership Team has verified that the brand/product boycott request is a legitimate boycott, information about the boycott will be posted on our website and and sent out to our email subscribers.

-The brand/product boycott information will remain posted on our website and in-store until our Leadership Team determines:
+The brand/product boycott information will remain posted on our website until our Leadership Team determines:

 1. The boycott has been officially called off by the organizing party or issues were resolved;